-The United States experienced hyperinflation between 2016 and 2017 after excessive stimulus and quantitative easing by the Federal Reserve Bank in a failed effort to end a prolonged recession.
+The United States will experience hyperinflation between 2019 and 2022 after excessive quantitative easing by the Federal Reserve Bank in a failed effort to end a prolonged recession (the government never acknowledged the recession existed).
 The central bank later claimed it had no choice but to carefully devalue the dollar, making it possible to reduce the massive national debt that resulted from bank bailouts and several unsuccessful wars - and to normalize exchange rates, making American industries more competitive with other countries.

-In late 2016 a new dollar was issued at an exchange rate of $1 new dollars = $10 old dollars.
-The new dollar was backed by a partial gold standard with fixed exchange rate of $20,000 new dollars = 1oz gold.
+In late 2022 a new dollar will be issued at an exchange rate of $1 new dollars = $10 old dollars.
+The new dollar will be backed by a partial gold standard with fixed exchange rate of $20,000 new dollars = 1oz gold.

 If you found this guide helpful, please consider making a small donation to my coffee fund.